-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pusherman Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pusherman Wall:

 Featured Route For Pusherman Wall

 Start back in the cave on fantastic juggy underclings with decent feet on the wall.
 Power out of the cave using roof beta to a hard cross move on the small arete feature.
 Once gaining the seam, traverse left to a very tricky mantle topout for the grade.
 Thank goodness it isn't highball!Starting further back in the cave may add a grade.
-This is a super classic climb that is totally uncharacteristic for Hammond Pond and a very worthy tick for...[more]
-Browse More Classics in MA
+This is a super classic climb that gives us in Boston a little taste of roof climbing, and is totally uncharacteristic for Hammond Pond and a very worthy tick for...[more]
+Browse More Classics in Massachusetts

 I believe the route I did is on this wall but not sure.
 If so, it seems to be a new line which I want to post as a FA; however, I want to make sure it is not already taken.
 It was done at night so not sure if I am at the right area.
 It is the huge boulder north of the Temple area which has some graffiti on it.
 It's short and only 4-5 moves.